- Mountain bike passes

 He must provide proof of purchase (the receipt issued by the Operator at the time of Ticket purchase if purchased in person, or a copy of the Internet booking confirmation), in support of his request for a duplicate.

-Case no. 2: For a User who acquired his Ticket from a distributor (eg accommodation provider, tour operator, reservation centre)
+Case no. 2: For a User who acquired his Ticket from a distributor (eg accommodation provider, tour operator)

-He must provide the number on the Ticket support to the Operator
+He must provide the Keycard number of the Ticket support to the Operator

 For the issuing of a duplicate, the User must also pay an administrative fee of ten euros, inclusive of all taxes (€10).